Smuzzies/CGT-ComfyUI-Generation-Tool/README.md

-# sdxl_local_blender_addon
+# ComfyUI Generation Tool for Blender 3.6+
-Adds the ability to render and image with prompt into your Blender 3+ workspace via N Panel.
+Adds the ability to render an image with prompt from your local ComfyUI installation into your Blender workspace via N Panel.

 Coming soon...